Don’t ignore the early warning signs of sudden cardiac arrest

-“The risk factors for sudden cardiac arrest are the same as those for having coronary artery disease,” Clair says.
+“The risk factors for sudden cardiac arrest are the same as those for having coronary artery disease,” Clair said.
 They include: hypertension, obesity, inactivity, smoking, elevated cholesterol and poor diet.
 Family history also plays a huge role.
-Clair says, “One of the most critical things is the answer to this question: Has anyone in your family died suddenly, or as the single person in an automobile accident?”
+Clair said, “One of the most critical things is the answer to this question: Has anyone in your family died suddenly, or as the single person in an automobile accident?”
 If so, that might indicate that the death may have resulted from a sudden cardiac arrest.

 What do I do if I have symptoms?

 Know your risk factors, and don’t take any chances if you experience odd symptoms.
 Clair suggests seeking immediate medical attention if you have chest pain that does not go away quickly or if your heart is beating rapidly for unclear reasons, especially if it starts or stops suddenly.
 “If you don’t want to call 911, definitely let someone else drive you to the emergency room.
-Do not get into the car and drive yourself,” he stresses.
+Do not get into the car and drive yourself,” he stressed.

 Am I overreacting to indigestion?

 Clair urges people to adopt a better-safe-than-sorry mentality when it comes to seeking help.
 “Are we going to prevent all of them?
-No,” he says of incidences of sudden cardiac arrest.
+No,” he said of incidences of sudden cardiac arrest.
 “Are we going to get a lot of false alarms?
 Yes.
 But no one gets hurt by false alarms.”